bcgov/aps-infra-platform/documentation/how-to/generate-service-account.md

 This guide explains how to generate a service account.

-{Optional: Specify when and why your user might want to perform the task.} A service account can be used instead of IDIR to login to the `gwa` command line interface (CLI).
+A service account can be used instead of IDIR to login to the `gwa` command line interface (CLI).
 This is useful for integrating with CI/CD pipelines.
-Ask Aidan Cope about other benefits.

 ## Before you begin